kovidgoyal/calibre/manual/metadata.rst

 One useful pattern: assume you want to change the case of an entire field.
 The easiest way to do this is to use character mode, but lets further assume you want to use regular expression mode.
 The search expression should be `(.*)` the replace expression should be `\\1`, and the desired case change function should be selected.

 Finally, in regular expression mode you can copy values from one field to another.
 Simply make the source and destination field different.
 The copy can replace the destination field, prepend to the field (add to the front), or append to the field (add at the end).
-The 'use comma' checkbox tells |app| to (or not to) add a comma between the text and the destination field in prepend and append modes.
+The 'use comma' checkbox tells calibre to (or not to) add a comma between the text and the destination field in prepend and append modes.
 If the destination is multiple (e.g., tags), then you cannot uncheck this box.

 Search and replace is done after all the other metadata changes in the other tabs are applied.
 This can lead to some confusion, because the test boxes will show the information before the other changes, but the operation will be applied after the other changes.
 If you have any doubts about what is going to happen, do not mix search/replace with other changes.